 Attracting your first customers can be a big challenge, but once you do, their recommendations can attract others.
 That's why your customer service must exceed expectations, not merely meet them.
-They'll also be more likely to remain loyal and selling to existing customers is cheaper and easier.
+They'll also be more likely to remain loyal, and selling to existing customers is cheaper and easier.

 What is 'good' customer service?

 Consider large retailers that you like.
 What is it about their customer service that you value?
-Is it excellent after-sales support or perhaps next-day delivery?
-Have they quickly sorted out your complaint?
-What sets them apart and how can you emulate their customer service success?
+Is it excellent after-sales support, or perhaps next-day delivery?
+Have they quickly sorted out a complaint of yours?
+What sets them apart, and how can you emulate their customer service success?

-If you have employees, make sure they live your customer service values each and every time.
+Finally, if you have employees, make sure they live your customer service values each and every time they serve a customer.
 Provide training where required.
-They should realise that every customer point of contact provides a chance to impress or disappoint.
+They should realise that every point of contact provides a chance to impress or disappoint.

 Handling customer complaints

 View complaints as an opportunity to fix things that aren't right.
 Learn from the experience and move forward.
 Handling complaints also provides the ideal opportunity to show just how good your customer service is.

-Have a sound customer complaints procedure and when someone complains, respond promptly, politely and professionally.
+Have a sound customer complaints procedure, and when someone complains, respond promptly, politely and professionally.
 Listen to the customer and see things from their point of view.
 If valid, resolve the issue quickly to their explicit satisfaction.